jackpunt/whist/README.md

 At the end of the round, bonus tokens are moved from the play area to the player's *score area*.

-There are 31 bonus tokens.
+There are 32 bonus tokens.
-- 1: no bonus
+- 2: no suit bonus (archers)
-- 4: one bonus (a, b, c, d)
+- 4: one suit bonus (a, b, c, d)
-- 10: two bonus (aa, ab, ac, ad, bb, bc, bd, cc, cd, dd)
+- 10: two suit bonus (aa, ab, ac, ad, bb, bc, bd, cc, cd, dd)
-- 16: three bonus (aab, aac, aad, bba, bbc, bbd, cca, ccb, ccd, dda, ddb, ddc, abc, abd, acd, bcd)
+- 16: three suit bonus (aab, aac, aad, bba, bbc, bbd, cca, ccb, ccd, dda, ddb, ddc, abc, abd, acd, bcd)

 ## Score each round:
 After the final trick of the round is taken, each player scores their bid: